-The brain dump and knowledge sharing process would work like something as easy as now posting a status on Facebook .
+The knowledge sharing process would work like something as easy as now posting a status on Facebook .
 The people haven’t dreamt about Facebook ten years ago but now they see everyday how powerfully it’s transforming how we communicate.

-It’s very essential for us to make the brain dump process quicker, because the people used to have a lot to do and the knowledge sharing process becomes difficult.
+It’s very essential for us to make the brain dump and content creation process quicker, because the people used to have a lot to do and the knowledge sharing process becomes difficult.
 For all the people who have serious expertise, the brain dump should be as easy as a conversation.

 The knowledge sharing process will transform totally the education system and once we decentralize the knowledge sharing, every single brand will accumulate followers by the knowledge it shares.
 Listen Pat Flynn’s Brand Loyalty and a 19th Century Strategy You Can Use to Get it and see how he personally uses it, and you will understand how it works.

 It would be kind of charity from the brand and also proof of their expertise for the clients.
 Every single person will be able to gain knowledge from every single brand or influencer just by following him.